Salman Khan: 2018–present: Decline

+He next did a cameo in Pathaan, reprising his eponymous role as Tiger.
+The same year, he starred in Kisi Ka Bhai Kisi Ki Jaan, the remake of Veeram, directed by Farhad Samji.
+The film received mixed reviews and turned out to be another failure for the actor.
+Khan next reprised his role as Tiger in Tiger 3 (2023), as part of the YRF Spy Universe.
+Made on a budget of ₹300 crore, the movie went on to gross over ₹466.63 crore worldwide to emerge a hit venture.
+Despite the success, Tiger 3 underperformed compared to its prequels.
+After making cameos in Singham Again and Baby John in 2024, Khan starred in AR Murugadoss' action film Sikandar (2025).
+Chirag Segal of News18 praised Khan's action sequences and chemistry with Rashmika Mandanna, who is 31 years his junior, but noted his limited emotional range in dramatic scenes.
+Rahul Desai of The Hollywood Reporter was critical of the movie and Khan's performance as "alpha-male-saviour", stating that "Khan's version of reality is too detached from storytelling to affect the viewers."
+It became Khan's biggest flop since Yuvvraaj (2008).
+Khan will next appear in the film Battle of Galwan, playing the role of Colonel B. Santosh Babu alongside Chitrangada Singh.
+Currently in the filming stage, the film will be released in early or mid-2026.

 Other work

 Production

 In 2011, he launched his own production company called SKBH Productions (Salman Khan Being Human Productions).
 Money generated from film productions will be donated to the Being Human organisation.
-The first film made under the banner was the kids' entertainer Chillar Party, which went on to win 3 National Awards for Best Children's film, Best Original Screenplay and Child Artist's Award.
-SKBH Productions next film will be Shikshanachya Aaicha Gho, a remake directed by Mahesh Manjrekar.
+The first film made under the banner was the kids' entertainer Chillar Party, which went on to win 3 National Awards for Best Children's Film, Best Original Screenplay and Best Child Artist(s).
+Khan has been the brand ambassador of BMC's Open Defecation Free drive since 2016.

+Salman Khan Films

 In 2014, he launched another production house called SKF (Salman Khan Films).
 The first film released under this banner was the Canadian film Dr. Cabbie.
 The film earned $350,452 on its opening day at the box office.
 The next films under this banner were Hero, in which he also sang the title song "Hero" by Nikhil Advani, which starred Aditya Pancholi's son Suraj Pancholi and Sunil Shetty's daughter Athiya Shetty; and Bajrangi Bhaijaan by Kabir Khan starring Khan himself with Kareena Kapoor and Nawazuddin Siddiqui.